Lionel Trucks and Couplers

 1946

-Die cast Staple end trucks with Flying shoe with brown fiber board, coupler head attached with one rivet, plain web on knuckle, black pin
+Die cast Staple end trucks with Flying shoe with brown fiber board, coupler head attached with one rivet, thin axle and regular wheels, plain web on knuckle, black pin.

 1946